Tell-Tale Signs You Are Suffering from Mental Illness and What You Should Do

 Substance abuse

-It is possible to have mental health issues if you use alcohol or drugs as coping mechanisms.
+It is possible to experience mental health issues when using alcohol or drugs as coping mechanisms.
 The use of substances can exacerbate mental illness.
-If you know someone who does this, they might need your help.
-Comfort them and give them the advice to seek medical and mental care as soon as possible.
+If you know someone who engages in this behavior, they may need your help.
+Comfort them and offer advice to seek medical and mental care as soon as possible.
+Consider suggesting rehabilitation centers, such as The Recovery Village Indianapolis (if that’s where you’re based), where they can receive professional support and guidance in overcoming substance abuse and addressing underlying mental health concerns.

 Coping with Your Mental Health Issues